Thinking about a move abroad – but aren’t sure about where? Here’s why we chose to move to Cuenca, Ecuador.

 - The Guayaquil Country Club

-We love it here, it’s actually a little better than we were expecting.
+We love it here, it’s actually better than we were expecting.
 I can’t really speak for the rest of Ecuador in terms of safety, but Cuenca is a wonderful place to live, and explore from.